Quality Rating 2: Information and Policies

 What does the documentation look like?

 Your documentation describes the health policies and practices you follow in your program.
-This list gives you an idea of different health topics.
+This list gives you an idea of different health topics that you can include in your program’s health policies.

 What does the documentation look like?